IliuSebastian/Puddle_project/README.md

 # Puddle_project
 This is a simple online marketplace where people can buy and sell items.

-Bellow are some hints on how you recreate the project:
+Below are some hints on how you can recreate the project:

 Step 1: Opening PowerShell